How Long Do Traffic Tickets Stay on Your Record in Florida?

 Can I Get a Traffic Violation Wiped from My Record?

 It’s a question we hear frequently: "Can I get this ticket wiped off my record?"
 The idea of hitting a reset button and getting a completely clean slate is appealing.
-But when it comes to Florida traffic tickets, the reality is a little different and often misunderstood.
+But Florida traffic tickets are treated differently.

 The hard truth is, for most common tickets, a conviction is permanent.